- 01 Jan 2025

 There may be no such thing as the perfect tenant, but the nightmare tenant is all too real.

-The tried and true questions will give an immediate idea of whether the tenant is the right fit.
-Asking why they're moving, what their employment situation is, how many people will be living in the property, whether they have pets, and so on, are all standard questions that should be asked.
+The tried and true questions will give an immediate idea of whether the applicant is the right fit.
+Asking about their rental history, their employment situation, how many people will be living in the property, whether they have pets, and so on, are standard questions on the RTA Rental application (Form 22).
+Asking how much the prospective tenant earns may be a difficult question, but it is vitally important that a tenant can reliably pay rent.

 "I read comments from tenants all the time on social media complaining about why we need to know so many things," she says.